-The ARMS Board has decided to set up a specialized fund to improve the status of women and help the victims of sexual abuse in the Developing World, In consultation with the McDermid Family the Board has decided to name the fund in memory of Donna McDermid.
+The Australian Mercy Board has decided to set up a specialized fund to improve the status of women and help the victims of sexual abuse in the Developing World, In consultation with the McDermid Family the Board has decided to name the fund in memory of Donna McDermid.

-The ARMS Board sees that the Donna McDermid Memorial Fund has enormous possibilities to alleviate the suffering of many women in the Developing World.
+The Australian Mercy Board sees that the Donna McDermid Memorial Fund has enormous possibilities to alleviate the suffering of many women in the Developing World.

 The plight of the girl child in the Developing World is well documented.
 In poorer nations, women have fewer opportunities to be educated or to enter into the business world.
 They are the major victims of slavery and they suffer marital violence.
 Women are the victims of rape and are beaten and in some cases murdered in order to settle family honour disputes.
 A recent UN report on Human Trafficking stated that 79% of human trafficking was for the global sex trade.

 Of the estimated 12.3 million people who are trafficked each year the vast majority (up to 80%) are women, many of whom are forced into prostitution; (the rest are forced to do menial labour for little of no reward).
 This might explain why young women make up over 60 per cent of 15- to 24-year-olds living with HIV/AIDS.
 (Globally, young women are 1.6 times more likely to be living with HIV/AIDS than young men.)

 Each year millions of girls between the ages of infancy and 15 years of age are subjected to what is called female circumcision, also known as female genital mutilation (FGM).
 FGM is usually cultural practice that includes procedures that intentionally alter or injure female genital organs for non-medical reasons.
 Approximately 85% of FGM procedures involve removal of the clitoris.